I want to talk a bit today about labor and work.

 (Laughter)

-But imagine this slightly different.
-Imagine if you did not have your kids.
-And one you went to the park and you met some kids.
-They were just like your kids, and played with them for a few hours, and when were about to leave, the parents said, “Hey, by way, just before you leave, if you’re interested, they’re sale.”
+But imagine this was slightly different.
+Imagine if did not have your kids.
+And one day you to the park and you met some kids.
+They were just like your kids, and played with them for a few hours, and when you were about leave, the parents said, “Hey, by the way, just you leave, if you’re interested, they’re for sale.”

 (Laughter)

-How much would you pay for them now?
-Most say not that much.
-And this is because our kids are so valuable, just because of who they are, but because of us, because they are so connected us, and because of the time and connection.
-By way, if you think IKEA instructions are not good, what the instructions that come with kids, those are really tough.
+How much you pay for them now?
+Most people say not much.
+And this is because our kids are so valuable, not just because of who they are, but of us, because they are so connected to us, and because the time and connection.
+By the way, if you think IKEA instructions are good, what about the instructions that come with kids, those really tough.

 (Laughter)

-By way, these are my kids, which, of course, are wonderful so on.
-Which comes to tell you one more thing, is, much like our builders, when they look at the of their creation, we don’t see that other people don’t things our way.
+By the way, these are my kids, which, of course, are wonderful so on.
+Which comes to tell you one more thing, is, much like our builders, when they look at the creature of their creation, we don’t that other people don’t see things our way.

-Let me say one last comment. you think about Adam Smith versus Karl Marx, Adam Smith a very important notion of efficiency.
-He gave an example of a pin factory.
-He pins have 12 different steps, and if one person does all 12 steps, production is very low. if you get one person to do step one, and one person to step two and step three and so on, production can increase tremendously. indeed, this is a great example, and the reason for the Revolution and efficiency.
-Karl Marx, on the other hand, said that the alienation of labor is incredibly important how people think about the connection to what they are doing.
-And if you all 12 steps, you care about the pin.
-But you do one step every time, maybe you don’t as much.
+Let say one last comment.
+If you think about Adam Smith versus Karl Marx, Adam had a very important notion of efficiency.
+He gave an of a pin factory.
+He said pins have 12 different steps, if one person does all 12 steps, production is very low.
+But if you one person to do step one, and one person do step two and step three and so on, production increase tremendously.
+And indeed, this is a great example, and the reason for Industrial Revolution and efficiency.
+Karl Marx, on the other hand, said that the alienation of labor is important in how people think about the connection to what they are doing.
+And if do all 12 steps, you care about the pin.
+But if you do one every time, maybe you don’t care as much.

-I think that in the Industrial Revolution, Adam was more correct than Karl Marx.
-But the reality that we’ve switched, and now we’re in the knowledge economy.
-You can yourself, what happens in a knowledge economy?
-Is efficiency still more important than meaning? think the answer is no. I think that as we move to situations in which people to decide on their own about how much effort, attention, caring, connected they feel to it, are they thinking about on the way to work, and in the shower and on, all of a sudden Marx has more things say to us.
-So when we think about labor, we usually think about motivation and payment as the thing, but the reality is that we should probably add all kinds of to it — meaning, creation, challenges, ownership, identity, pride, etc.
+I think in the Industrial Revolution, Adam Smith was more correct than Marx.
+But the reality is that we’ve switched, and now we’re in the knowledge economy.
+You ask yourself, what happens in a knowledge economy?
+Is efficiency still more important than meaning? think the answer is no. I think that as we move to situations in which have to decide on their own about how much effort, attention, caring, how connected they feel it, are they thinking about labor on the way to work, and the shower and so on, all of a sudden has more things to say to us.
+So when we about labor, we usually think about motivation and payment as the same thing, but the reality that we should probably add all kinds of things it — meaning, creation, challenges, ownership, identity, pride, etc.

-The news is that if we added all of those and thought about them — how do we create own meaning, pride, motivation, and how do we do it our workplace, and for the employees — I think we get people to be both more productive and happier.
+The good is that if we added all of those components thought about them — how do we create our own meaning, pride, motivation, and how do do it in our workplace, and for the employees — think we could get people to be both more and happier.